 While it's easy to get bogged down in the details of offset and backspace, the simple truth is this - a wheel with more backspace will be "tucked in" to the wheel well, and will therefore be more likely to rub on the frame or suspension components (upper control arm, etc.) when turning.
 A wheel with less backspace will be "pushed out" of the wheel well, and will be more likely to rub on the fender.
 The trick is to find the backspacing that will best fit the tire size you want to install.

 Note that wheel spacers essentially decrease backspacing, pushing the wheel further out of the wheel well.

-Besides backspacing, the other thing that can affect wheel positioning is the caster of the wheel.
+Besides backspacing and wheel/tire width, the other thing that can affect wheel positioning is the caster of the wheel.
 I won't get into exactly how caster works, just know that:

 - Changing caster moves the wheel forward and backward within the wheel well.

 - The more caster you have, the easier it is to keep the truck going straight down the road (vs. wandering).

 The reason it matters is that many aftermarket upper control arms (UCAs) increase the caster by approximately +2º, which moves the wheel ½-¾" backwards in the wheel well - making it more likely to rub on the back of the wheel well (and less likely to rub on the front of the frame), especially when turning.
 Certain UCAs - notably SPC 25460 arms - allow adjustment of this caster - though as noted above, decreasing it to move the wheel forward makes the truck more prone to wandering (vs. going straight down the road).

 So, what size tire can I fit?